juagargi/scion/doc/protocols/scion-header.rst

 neighboring ASes.

-A OneHopPath has exactly one info field and two hop fields with the speciality that the second hop field is not known apriori, but is instead created by the corresponding BR upon processing of the OneHopPath::
+A OneHopPath has exactly one info field and two hop fields with the speciality that the second hop field is not known a priori, but is instead created by the corresponding BR upon processing of the OneHopPath::

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+